 I’m not a stoic, but I guess there’s a little stoic in me whether I admit it or not.
-Moreover, I don’t know how or why, but there’s something subliminally Christian about Marcus Aurelius that I like.
+Moreover, I don’t know how or why, but there’s something Christian about Marcus Aurelius that I like.
 Reading lines from Meditations has a calming effect.

-Here are some of the quotes that I have underlined:
+Here are some of them:

 - It is a king’s part to do good and be ill spoken of.